movinsilva/movinsilva/README.md

 ### Hi there 👋

-- 🧔‍♂️ I'm a fullstack developer: familiar with HTML/CSS/JS, Angular, React, Express, .Net Core, Flutter
+- 🧔‍♂️ I'm a fullstack developer: familiar with HTML/CSS/JS/TS/Java/Python/C#, Angular, React, Node, Express, .Net Core, Flutter
-- 👯 I’m currently looking to contribute to open source projects
 - 🌱 I’m currently a computer science and engineering undergraduate at University of Moratuwa
 - 📧 How to reach me: movinpinsara@gmail.com
 - 📫 Connect me on [Linkedin](https://www.linkedin.com/in/movin-silva-9b8ab01b2)